 How to hemstitch

-Hemstitch is easiest when your weaving is still under tension.
-Due to this, you will need to know how you want to finish your weaving when you are still planning your weaving.
-This is because when you are first starting your weaving you will want to do your hemstitch after weaving only your first few inches.
+This goes back to my previous point that you will need to know how you want to finish your weaving when you are still planning it.
+If you want hemstitch at each end of your weaving it is much easier to hemstitch the beginning when you are still at the beginning of the weaving.
 While you can wait and do this after it is off the loom, it will be harder this way.
-Hemstitch is easiest when your weaving is still under tension.

 You will want yarn that is at least 4-5 times the width of your weaving to make sure you have enough without having to stop.
-This may be overkill, but it’s better to have extra than not enough.
+This may be overkill, but it’s better to have extra yarn than not enough.
 If you are using yarn that is not already attached (the remainder of your weft) then you will have to leave a tail on the back of the weaving to tuck in later.

-- Go under at least two warps and around those same two warps so that your yarn ends on the back of the weaving.
+- Go under at least two warps and then around those same two warps so that your yarn ends on the back of the weaving.

 - Come back up through the back of the weaving a few warps over and down.
+If you want a consistent look then make sure to do this the same number of warps and wefts as when you started.

 - Repeat all the way across!

 The number of warps that you bundle together depends on your EPI and your desired look.
 If you go around too many warps, though, it loses some of its effectiveness in the long term.
-I wouldn’t go around more than 4 warp yarns at a time unless you have a very dense warp sett.
+I would not go around more than 4 warp yarns at a time unless you have a very dense warp sett.
 If you plan to take your hemstitch out later then going around more warps should be fine as long as it is not getting handled a lot.

 There is also a video below that you can watch where I do hemstitch on a balanced weave.